-- School officials of The University of Maryland who have been determined to have legitimate educational interests - (a) "School officials" include instructional or administrative personnel who are or may be in a position to use the information in furtherance of a legitimate objective; - (b) "Legitimate educational interests" include those interests directly related to the academic environment; - (2) Officials of other schools in which a student seeks or intends to enroll or is enrolled.
+- School officials of the University of Maryland who have been determined to have legitimate educational interests - (a) "School officials" include instructional or administrative personnel who are or may be in a position to use the information in furtherance of a legitimate objective; - (b) "Legitimate educational interests" include those interests directly related to the academic environment; - (2) Officials of other schools in which a student seeks or intends to enroll or is enrolled.
 Upon request, and at his or her expense, the student will be provided with a copy of the records that have been transferred; - (3) Authorized representatives of the Comptroller General of the U.S., the Secretary of Education, the Secretary of the Department of Health and Human Services, the Director of the National Institute of Education, the Administrator of the Veterans' Administration, but only in connection with the audit or evaluation of federally supported education programs, or in connection with the enforcement of or compliance with Federal legal requirements relating to these programs.
-Subject to controlling Federal law or prior consent, these officials will protect information received so as not to permit personal identification of students to outsiders and destroy such information when it is no longer needed for these purposes; - (4) Authorized persons and organizations that are given work in connection with a student's application for, or receipt of, financial aid, but only to the extent necessary for such purposes as determining eligibility, amount, conditions, and enforcement of terms and conditions: - (5) State and local officials to which such information is specifically required to be reported by effective state law adopted prior to November 19, 1974; - (6) Organizations conducting educational studies for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction.
+Subject to controlling Federal law or prior consent, these officials will protect information received so as not to permit personal identification of students to outsiders and destroy such information when it is no longer needed for these purposes; - (4) Authorized persons and organizations that are given work in connection with a student's application for, or receipt of, financial aid, but only to the extent necessary for such purposes as determining eligibility, amount, conditions, and enforcement of terms and conditions; - (5) State and local officials to which such information is specifically required to be reported by effective state law adopted prior to November 19, 1974; - (6) Organizations conducting educational studies for the purpose of developing, validating, or administering predictive tests, administering student aid programs, and improving instruction.
 The studies shall be conducted so as not to permit personal identification of students to outsiders, and the information will be destroyed when no longer needed for these purposes; - (7) Accrediting organizations for purposes necessary to carry out their functions; - (8) Parents of a student who is a dependent for income tax purposes.
-(Note: The University may require documentation of dependent status such as copies of income tax forms.) - (9) Appropriate parties in connection with an emergency, where knowledge of the information is necessary to protect the health or safety of the student or other individuals; - (10) In response to a court order or subpoena, the University will make reasonable efforts to notify the student before complying with the court order.
+(Note: The university may require documentation of dependent status such as copies of income tax forms.) - (9) Appropriate parties in connection with an emergency, where knowledge of the information is necessary to protect the health or safety of the student or other individuals; - (10) In response to a court order or subpoena, the university will make reasonable efforts to notify the student before complying with the court order. - (11) To an alleged victim of any crime of violence of the results of any institutional disciplinary proceeding against the alleged perpetrator of that crime with respect to that crime.